yashrajmote/openai_doc_creation_script/README.md

 ## What It Does

-- **Smart Template Selection**: Automatically chooses Java or C# template based on job description
+- **AI Template Selection**: AI analyzes job descriptions and intelligently chooses between Java or C# resume templates
 - **Individual Resume Files**: Creates one copy of the appropriate template per job (no AI modification)
-- **Master Document**: Generates a combined document with all AI responses for reference
+- **Master Document**: Generates a combined document with AI-tailored resumes for reference
-- **Template Copying**: Simply copies your template files with job-specific naming
+- **Smart Copying**: Copies your template files with job-specific naming (e.g., `CompanyName_SWE.docx`)

 ## Template Setup